CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Learning Objects, View Semantics, and Contrastive Construction over CSTS

 \subsubsection{Subgraph-state objects}

 A subgraph-state object is a bounded neighborhood

 where $(V_{\mathcal{N}}^\tau,E_{\mathcal{N}}^\tau)$ is typically induced by one-hop or two-hop typed expansion from a focal entity or interaction.
-Subgraph-state objects support graph neural networks, neighborhood pooling, and motif-sensitive temporal reasoning.
-They also align with graph contrastive formulations in which relational neighborhoods, rather than isolated flat records, become the units of comparison and embedding \cite{wu2024egconmix}.
+Subgraph-state objects support graph neural networks, neighborhood pooling, motif-sensitive temporal reasoning, and hybrid graph-tabular encoders.
+They align naturally with graph-contrastive formulations in which relational neighborhoods, rather than flat records, become the units of comparison and embedding~\cite{wu2024egconmix}.